This post may contain affiliate links which won’t change your price but will share some commission. Please read my disclosure policy.

 - Olive Oil - The first ingredient needed to saute the onion and garlic.
 This will also serve as the base for the recipe.
 You may substitute vegetable or canola oil instead if you prefer.

 - Ham - Adds intense flavor and saltiness to the green beans.
 Try to use smoked ham for a more rich flavor and to keep them as a more authentic recipe for southern green beans.
+Diced ham or a leftover ham bone could be used instead.

 - Onion - With so many flavors already in this side dish, try using a white onion that is mild in flavor and has a more mellow sweet flavor.
-If you prefer to use yellow onion, or have that on hand, then you can use that instead.
+If you prefer to use yellow onion or have that on hand, then you can use that instead.

 - Garlic - Pairs well with the onion and adds a bit of garlicky flavor to the green beans.